 |No. of Shares||50,000||25,000|

 The picture shown in the above illustration does not bring all aspects of leverage.
-We have to go further inside to know the reason for having higher EPS and ROE in a case of a levered firm.
+Hence, we shall go further inside to know the reason for having higher EPS and ROE in the case of a levered firm.
 Let us calculate one more important ratio – ROI (Return on Investment).
-ROI for both the firms will be 24% (EBIT / Total Investment = 120000 / 500000).
+ROI in both the options is 24% (EBIT / Total Investment = 120000 / 500000).

-Now, here we see that the ROI is more than the interest rate charged by lender i.e. 12%.
-This is the reason behind the higher EPS as well as ROE in a case of a levered firm.
+Now, here we see that the ROI is more than the interest rate charged by the lender, i.e., 12%.
+This is the reason behind the higher EPS as well as ROE in the case of a levered firm.
 So, leverage would not always be profitable.
 The following matrix explains the behavior of levering a firm.

 |Neutral||ROI = Interest Rate|